secretstartups/handbook/content/handbook/marketing/marketing-operations/6sense.md

 **6sense Account Buying Stage Definitions**

-- **Target** - The buyer may not realize a problem exists, but may fit within the seller’s TAM.
+- **Target** - The buyer may not realize a problem exists, but may fit within the seller's TAM.
 - **Awareness** - The buyer realizes they have a problem.
 The buyer is doing educational research to more clearly understand, frame, and identify their problem.
 - **Consideration** - The buyer defines their problem and researches options to solve it.
 The buyer is researching all of the available options to solve the defined problem.
 - **Decision** - The buyer chooses a solution.
 The buyer is narrowing a list of potential vendors to ultimately make a purchase decision.